Appeal to Save Croyde AONB - Frequently Asked Questions

 Those mistakes have assisted Parkdean to establish a legal right to put caravans on land within the red line of the plan they provided to the Local Authority.
 That plan was labelled "Parkdean RUDA Holiday Park" but it contained undeveloped land which Parkdean owns and land which it does not.
 Their legal right to put an unspecified number of caravans inside the red line of their plan has been recognised by the granting of a Certificate of Lawful Development for the field next to Lundy House.
 The precedent has been set and they can apply for more of these in relation to other undeveloped land they own inside the red line.

 2. If a mistake was made in the planning decision, why doesn’t the Local Planning Authority just change it themselves?

-This wasn’t a normal planning decision and the Local Planning Authority can’t just change it.
-If they tried to change it, they would be challenged by Parkdean and would then have to compensate Parkdean.
+This wasn’t a normal planning decision and the Local Planning Authority can’t "just" change it.
+If they tried to change it, they would be challenged by Parkdean and would then have to compensate Parkdean for the difference between the value of land they can expand the holiday park on without constraint, and land which is the subject of usual planning rules.
 That leaves us with the current situation where we are taking the lead and pursuing independent legal action.